-Too often, people assume that testing takes “extra” time, and that developers would be faster without testing.
+Too often, people assume that testing takes “extra” time and that developers would be faster without testing.
 Cliff certainly assumed that.

 However, Audra had asked testers to affiliate with specific teams.
-The testers and developers learned to work with each other, over months at a time.
+The testers and developers learned to work with each other, for months at a time.
 The testers were an integral part of the team.
 They discussed the stories, the architecture, how certain tests would work to guide the design.
 The teams took the idea of “Card, Conversation, Confirmation” seriously.

 Audra asked the teams to report just one example from each team where the testers’ contributions to the conversations helped the entire team release faster.